A general Banach-Stone type theorem and applications: Consequences

 \subsection{Kaplansky's Theorem}

-Let $R$ be a totally ordered set without supremum or infimum, considered as a topological space with the order topology, and let $X$ be a locally compact Hausdorff space.
+Let $R$ be a totally ordered set without supremum nor infimum, regarded as a topological space with the order topology, and let $X$ be a locally compact Hausdorff space.
 We consider the pointwise order on $C(X,R)$: $f\leq g$ if and only if $f(x)\leq g(x)$ for all $x$, which makes $C(X,R)$ a lattice: for all $f,g\in C(X,R)$ and $x\in X$,

 Denote by $C_b(X,R)$ the sublattice of bounded continuous functions from $X$ to $R$.